By: Rachel Y. Moon, MD, FAAP & Danette Glassy, MD, FAAP

 crib.
 A loose blanket, including a swaddling blanket that comes unwrapped, could cover your baby's face and increase the risk of suffocation.

 Use caution when buying products that claim to reduce the risk of SIDS.
-Wedges, positioners, special mattresses and specialized sleep surfaces have not been shown to reduce the risk of SIDS, according to the AAP.
+Wedges, positioners, special mattresses and specialized sleep surfaces have not been shown to reduce the risk of SIDS.

-Your baby is safest in her own crib or bassinet, not in your bed.
+Your baby is safest in their own crib or bassinet, not in your bed.

 Consider using a